jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-3a.md

 - the instability of the new government established by the Revolution
 - the lack of the support of the Bank of England

-Two methods of paying the debt=  Anticipation and Funding
+## Two methods of paying the debt: Anticipation and Funding

-12 When this resource is exhausted and assigning or mortgaging the public revenue is needed to pay the debt, government has had two expedients=
+{{< s v="12" >}} When this resource is exhausted and assigning or mortgaging the public revenue is needed to pay the debt, government has had 2 expedients:

+1. "Raising by Anticipation"

-    Sometimes it made this assignment or mortgage for a short time only, a year or a few years.
-        In this case, the fund was supposed sufficient to pay the principal and interest of the money borrowed, within the limited time.
+Here, the government makes this assignment or mortgage for a short time only, a year or a few years.
+The fund is supposed sufficient to pay the principal and interest of the money borrowed, within the limited time.

-        This method was called raising by anticipation.
-    Sometimes it made this payment for perpetuity.
+2. "Perpetual funding or Funding"

-        In this case, it was supposed sufficient to pay the interest only, or a perpetual annuity equivalent to the interest.
+Here, the government pays forever<!-- for perpetuity --> only the interest, or a perpetual annuity equivalent to the interest.
-        Government would be free at any time to redeem this annuity by paying back the principal amount borrowed.
+- The government would be free at any time to redeem this annuity by paying back the principal amount borrowed.
-        This method is called perpetual funding or funding.